followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDiagram/1 Configuration/edges/toExpr.md

 ---
 ---
 ##### shortDescription
-Specifies the data field that provides an edge's end node key.
+Specifies the name of a data source field or an expression that provides an edge's end node key.
 ##### param(data): Object
 ---